Last Updated | November 17, 2023

 Cerner Vs Epic Merits And Demerits: Pricing Model

 No matter what system there is, the prices vary widely from one to another.
-Pricing depends on the factors such as what features you choose and how many users will access the system.
+Pricing depends on factors such as what features you choose and how many users will access the system.

 Most healthcare providers from large organizations go with Epic.
 Since Epic has not revealed its costs yet, there is no specific known amount it costs.
 However, the news in the market indicates that Epic is relatively more expensive than Cerner.
 Besides its other expenses, healthcare compliance consulting and HIPAA compliance audit services might become additional costs.